antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 version immediately and completely.
 And we cement this promise by using the prefix naming convention.

-However, we might add support for new platforms (such as Android and iOS that come with .NET 6) and we might drop support for platforms that are no longer relevant (illustrated by `net5.0-someoldos`).
-But dropping platforms will be a big deal and we'll announce these decisions well in advance, so these changes should never surprise you.
-That's the same model we with .NET Standard, where, for example, there is no new version of Windows Phone that implements a later version of .NET Standard.
+However, new versions of .NET might add support for other platforms (such as Android and iOS that'll come in .NET 6) or might stop supporting platforms that are no longer relevant (illustrated by `net5.0-someoldos` which doesn't exist in .NET 6).
+But not moving platforms forward will be a big deal and we'll announce these decisions well in advance, so these changes should never surprise you.
+That's the same model we had with .NET Standard, where, for example, there is no new version of Windows Phone that implements a later version of .NET Standard.

 ## Why there is no TFM for WebAssembly